terry-richards/jit-developer/README.md

 # Create an access key for the "terraform" user
 aws iam create-access-key --user-name terraform
 ```

-These permissions should allow for additional capabilities to enhance the code in areas like notifications and DNS mapping.

 This will return an Access Key ID and a Secret Access Key.
 To add these to your local AWS profiles, use the AWS CLI command `aws configure --profile terraform` and enter the returned values.